Science

 PLANNING

-- ‘Examples of work’ for WAGOLL (What A good One Looks Like).
+• ‘Examples of work’ for WAGOLL (What A Good One Looks Like).

 ASSESSMENT

-Teachers use a range of formal and informal assessment methods including observation, written work and listening to responses to support children’s learning.
-The following resource is used by teachers across school to support assessment judgements during scientific investigations.
+The following resource is available for teachers across school to support assessment judgements during scientific investigations.

 TAPS Focused Assessment Tasks